NTQE/Microsoft-Updates-Async/README.md

 ## Microsoft Monthly Patch Updates Report Creation
 This package creates a spreadsheet, starting a report for the updates for a specified month with information from the Catalog, MSRC Security Center, WSUS Updates, and Office Updates.

+Uses FastAPI and async/await in Python to create an API that will collect all the necessary information and compile it into a spreadsheet that will be downloaded from the browser.

 Sources:

 MSRC: https://msrc.microsoft.com/update-guide/deployments